-Whether you are using this for gaming, or to listen to music and watch movies, the Razer Laviathan sports awesome sound, and a great design to match.
-The down-firing subwoofer provides major depth to gameplay and music, while the sound bar — equipped with two full ranged drivers and tweeters — delivers clear and crisp audio and recreates convincing surround sound.
-You can save plenty of desktop space by sliding the sound bar under your monitor stand or placing it right in front of your monitor.
-NFC technology quickly connects nearby devices and a 3.5mm connection is also available for a wired connection.
+Whether you are using these for gaming or to listen to music and watch movies, the Razer Leviathan computer speakers sport awesome sound and a great design to match.
+The down-firing subwoofer provides major depth to gameplay and music, while the soundbar — equipped with two full ranged drivers and tweeters — delivers clear and crisp audio and recreates convincing surround sound.
+You can save plenty of desktop space by sliding the soundbar under your monitor stand or placing it right in front of your monitor.
+NFC technology quickly connects nearby devices, and a 3.5mm connection is also available for a wired connection.

 BEST FOR GAMERS

 Thanks to its striking design, LG’s GP9 UltraGear speaker features a design that will look right at home in an existing gaming setup.
 The soundbar includes a built-in speaker, so you don’t need to pair a headset alongside it, meaning you can cut down on extra gear for your setup.
 But more than that, the hi-res audio output will fill any space with fantastic sound.
 Oh, and it’s portable (it can connect with your existing setup via Bluetooth) with six hours of battery life so that you can position it anywhere in your space.

 LG GP9 UltraGear Speaker